jose-hirmas/mdefportafolio/docs/seminars/06-Community Engagement.md

 # Community Engagement

 > ## " We are all actors: being a citizen is not living in society, it is changing it."
+(Augusto Boal)

 During this week we started situating our research and understanding the "social body", with a practical approach: